Vanlucky/ScreenShot/README.md

 # ScreenShot
-ScreenShot,VisualStudio,an open source program the project compress to rar.
+ScreenShot,VisualStudio,an open source program,brief and brilliant.
+the project was compressed to rar.